 This week Dr. Richard Cruse, Professor in Agronomy at Iowa State University and Director of the Iowa Water Center, was invited to speak at the Rendez-vous végétal 2017 in Quebec, Canada.
 He provided a presentation on the cost of soil erosion and introduced the Daily Erosion Project to an international audience of soil and water professionals.

 Precision agriculture is a unique, emerging field, and it is certainly one that is rapidly evolving before our very eyes.
 The complex world of remote sensing, big data, ag informatics, statistics, and on-the-ground farm management means there’s a whole lot of data out there … how do we make sense of it all?

 Big data requires big software and big ideas.
-This can especially be true when it comes to managing our water-related resources.
+This can be especially true when it comes to managing our water-related resources.
 Today, we have access to numerous data points about our soil and water that can assist in understanding current landscape conditions and to plan for the future.
 Information such as this is not useful unless it can be analyzed by the experts using software such as Geographic Information Systems (GIS).… Read More Geographic Information Systems at Iowa State University

-The permeable parking lot carried a price tag of about $260,000.
+The permeable parking lot carried a price tag of about $260,000.00.
 The project would not have been possible without the Water Resource Restoration (Sponsored Projects) Program.
 The Sponsored Project program allowed Monona to defer a portion of the interest on its sewer project loan, and use those funds for watershed protection practices.
 The program is a joint effort of the Iowa Department of Natural Resources, the Iowa Finance Authority, and the Iowa Department of Agriculture and Land Stewardship.
 The permeable roadway project was also supported by the Sponsored Projects program.